HardlyDifficult/Tutorials/Chapter6.md

 <br>Design the scene:

 A simple platform was added the bottom for the character to walk on.
-The character prefab is reused but we modify the configuration, swapping the PlayerController for the random movement components we used on FlyGuy.
+The character prefab is reused but we modify the configuration, swapping the PlayerController for the random movement components we used on HoverGuy.

 <br>Add a play button: